 For additional information about:

-- Department of Children and Families – This website contains child care information and child care licensing.
+- Department of Children and Families – This website contains child care resources for families.

 - Department of Children and Families – Public Provider Search Link